 Treating heartworms is possible for dogs – but it’s very expensive and precarious.
 A safe and reliable treatment hasn’t been discovered yet for cats.
 With this knowledge in mind, it only makes sense to keep your cat or dog on parasite preventatives.

 The only way to get a reliable parasite preventative from a trusted brand is via prescription from a licensed veterinarian.
-Schedule an appointment today and one of our veterinarians would be happy to discuss your options with you, and help you choose a parasite preventative that fits your pet’s unique needs.
+Call (574) 277-6533 to schedule an appointment today and one of our veterinarians would be happy to discuss your options with you, and help you choose a parasite preventative that fits your pet’s unique needs.